Pleasure Island Family Theme Park

 Pleasure Island Family Theme Park was a theme park in Cleethorpes, North East Lincolnshire, England.
 It was commonly known as Pleasure Island.
 The park opened on 27 May 1993.
 It was originally a subsidiary of Flamingo Land Ltd. Pleasure Island became independent of Flamingo Land in May 2010 and was owned and operated by DewarSavile Enterprises Ltd until closing at the end of the 2016 season.

 Boomerang - Manufactured by Vekoma, this was a steel roller coaster built to the standard.
 This ride has been dismantled and shipped to the Netherlands for a refurb before being relocated to Trans Studio Bali, Denpasar, Bali, Indonesia.

-Alakazam - Manufactured by HUSS Park Attractions, this was a Fly-Away variation of the Enterprise ride, will reopen at Fantasialand, Santiago in Chile on 1 January 2019 'Super Hero'.
+Alakazam - Manufactured by HUSS Park Attractions, this was a Fly-Away variation of the Enterprise ride, will relocated to Fantasialand, Santiago in Chile on 1 January 2019 'Super Hero’ however closed in 2023 and currently operating at Kuwait’s Winter Wonderland as ‘Fly Away’.

 Pendulus - Manufactured by HUSS, this was the only park's model of the Frisbee ride in the UK.
 Went on to operate as Skyforce at Flambards, Cornwall, however the ride permanently closed in 2024.